rcapillon/eigenfem/README.md

 ```

 ## Running example scripts
-The installation produces 5 executables in the build folder:
+The installation produces 6 executables in the build folder:
 - eigenfem: requires custom input files to run a simulation
-- example_modal, example_statics, example_frequency_coarse, example_frequency_fine: examples showcasing the code's features and the 3 available solvers.
+- example_modal, example_statics, example_statics_nodal, example_frequency_coarse, example_frequency_fine: examples showcasing the code's features and the 3 available solvers.

 You can run one of the examples from the build folder with, for instance:
 ```